 If terrain compensation is enabled, the SMART Antenna determines the roll and pitch angles and corrects the position data before it is forwarded to the user equipment.
 In the example shown in Figure 6: Terrain Compensation - Roll on the previous page, the roll angle is 10 degrees, so the position correction that needs to be applied is 61 cm.
-In the example shown in Figure 7: Terrain Compensation - Pitch on the previous page, the pitch angle is 8 degrees, so the position error that needs to be applied is 49 cm.
+In the example shown in Figure 7: Terrain Compensation - Pitch on the previous page, the position error that needs to be applied is 49 cm.